 Short video introduction

-On completion of this course, participants will have:
+On completion of this training programme, participants will:

 Programme structure and approach to learning